uashrani/lakeSubtractedDEM/README.md

 The program resamples and interpolates the lake depth data from a 5-m resolution to a 1-m resolution.
 It then adds the (negative) depth to the LiDAR and outputs this file.
 There is an option to output some of the intermediate files as well, if you want to test the program on a small region first.

 #### viewInterpolation_lakeBathymetry.py
 If you chose to output the intermediate files earlier, this program plots them.
 It plots lake depth, the surface LiDAR, and the lake-subtracted LiDAR side-by-side.
-There is also an option to plot the 5m lake depths against the 1m interpolated lake depths to check if the smoothing works correctly.

 ### Outputs
 #### Chain of Lakes